WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

 = 1.19.1 - TBD =
+* Fixed: Escaped output on get code tab when no content types registered.
-* Updated premium product upsells.
+* Updated: premium product upsells.

 = 1.19.0 - 2026-04-23 =
 * Added: Support for "Filter by category" and "Filter by date" labels.
 Thanks aloMalbarez